numalariamodeling/FE-2023-examples/README.md

     - One node receives ITNs every 3 years only
     - One node receives no interventions
 - 10 stochastic realizations / random seeds each (sweep over `Run_Number`)
-- add Filtered Spatial Reports and Event Recorder to outputs, inside `general_sim()`
+- add Filtered Spatial Reports and Event Counters to outputs, inside `general_sim()`
     -  `add_spatial_report_malaria_filtered(...)`
         - Filter to final year 3 years of the simulation
         - For a daily report, use `reporting_interval = 1`